joshuaetim/redis_app/README.md

 This App is Hosted online at [https://joshredisapp.herokuapp.com/](https://joshredisapp.herokuapp.com/).

-## Conclusion
+## Discussion

-I had a lot of fun organizing the data structure for this small system.
-Inspiration for the voting and ranking was taken from the book "Redis in Action" by Josiah Carlson.
-Having used this application and tested it for short and long-term persistence, I believe Redis can efficiently replace a conventional database.
-Although one bottleneck is the size available being limited to a part of your RAM, the tradeoff is justified when speed is very important.
+This was a demonstration of Redis as a primary database.
+The discussion is on my [Medium](https://joshua-etim.medium.com/) profile.
+Having used this application and tested it for persistence, I believe Redis can efficiently replace a conventional database.
+Although one bottleneck is the size available being limited to a part of your RAM, the tradeoff is justified in cases where speed is important.

-Sidenote: A blog, I believe, isn't the most popular justification for using Redis especially when users can understandably wait a second or two for your SQL/NoSQL conventional database to read/write data.
+Sidenote: A blog, I believe, isn't the most popular justification for using Redis as a primary database.
+This is for testing purposes and should not be used in production environment.

 ## Feedback
 Feedback and further advice would be appreciated.
 Please direct them to etimjoshua4@gmail.com